Dherse/masterproef/content/2_ecosystem.typ

 === Linting

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [Adapted from @nonoma_formatter])[
-    A *linter* is a program that looks for common errors and stylistic issues in code.
+    A *linter* is a program that looks for common errors, good practices, and stylistic issues in code.
 It is used in conjunction with a formatter to enforce a consistent style across a codebase.
 They also help mitigate the risk of common errors and bugs that might occur in code.
 ]

 As with formatting, most languages have linters made available either through officially maintained tools or with community maintained initiatives.
 As these tools provide means to mitigate common errors and bugs, they are an important part of the ecosystem.
 They can be built as part of the compiler directly, or as a separate tool that can be run on the codebase.
 Additionally, linters often lack support for finding common errors in the usage of external libraries.
-Therefore, when developing an @api, linters cannot check for proper usage of the @api itself and care must be done to ensure that the @api is used correctly, such as making the library less error-prone through strong typing.
+Therefore, when developing an @api, linters are limited in their ability check for proper usage of the @api itself and care must be done to ensure that the @api is used correctly, such as making the library less error-prone through strong typing.

-However, linters are limited in their ability to detect only common errors and stylistic issues, as they can only check errors and issues for which they have pre-made rules.
+Nonetheless, linters are limited in their ability to detect only common errors and stylistic issues, as they can only check errors and issues for which they have pre-made rules.
 They cannot check for more complex issues such as logic errors.
 However, the value of catching common errors and issues cannot be understated.
 Therefore, whether selecting a language to build an @api or creating a custom language, it is important to consider the availability and quality of linters.

 As for implementation of linters, they generally rely on a similar architecture than formatters, using existing components of the compiler to read code.
 However, they differ by matching a set of rules on the code to find common errors.
 Creating a good linter is therefore more challenging than creating a good formatter as the number of rules required to catch common errors may be quite high.
 As en example _Clippy_, _Rust_'s linter, has 627 rules @clippy_rules.

-Interestingly, as in the case of _Clippy_, some rules can also be used to suggest better, more readable ways of writing code.
+Interestingly, as in the case of _Clippy_, some rules can also be used to suggest better, more readable ways of writing code, colloquially called good practices.
 For example, _Clippy_ has a rule that suggests lowering cognitive load using the rule `clippy::cognitive_complexity` @clippy_rules.
 This rules suggests that functions that are too complex as defined in the literature @cognitive_load should be either reworked or split into smaller, more readable code units.

 === Code editor

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from @source-code-editor ])[
     A *code editor* is a program that allows the editing of text files.
 It generally provides features that are aimed at software development such as syntax highlighting, code completion, and code navigation.
 ]

 As previously mentioned, most code editors also provide features aimed at software development.
 Features such as syntax highlighting: which provides the user with visual cues about the structure of the code, code completion: which suggest possible completions for the code the user is currently writing, and code navigation: allows the user to jump to the definition or user of a function, variable, or type.
 These features help the user be more productive and navigate codebases more easily.

 In general, it is not the responsibility of the programming language to make a code editor available.
 Fully features programming editors are generally called @ide[s].
-Indeed, most users have a preferred choice of editor with the most popular being _Visual Studio Code_, _Visual Studio_ -- both from _Microsoft_ -- and _IntelliJ_ -- a Java-centric @ide from _JetBrains_ @stackoverflow_survey.
+Indeed, most users have a preferred choice of editor with the most popular being _Visual Studio Code_, _Visual Studio_ -- both from _Microsoft_ -- and _IntelliJ_ -- a _Java_-centric @ide from _JetBrains_ @stackoverflow_survey.
 Additionally, most editors have support for more than one language, either officially or through community maintained plugins -- additional software that extends the functionality of the editor.

-Therefore, when creating a new language, effort should not go towards creating a new editor as much as supporting existing editors.
+When creating a new language, effort should therefore not go towards creating a new editor as much as supporting existing editors.
 This is usually done by creating plugins for common editors, however this approach leads to repetition has editors use different language for plugin development.
 Over the past few years, a new standard, @lsp, has established itself as a de-facto standard for editor support @kjaer_rask_specification_2021.
 Allowing language creators to provide an @lsp implementation and small wrapper plugins for multiple editors greatly reducing the effort required to support multiple editors. @lsp was originally introduced by _Microsoft_ for _Visual Studio Code_, but has since been adopted by most editors @kjaer_rask_specification_2021.

 === Testing & simulation

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from #cite("unit-test", "simulation")])[
     *Testing* is the process of checking that a program produces the correct output for a given input.
 It is generally done by writing a separate programs that runs parts -- or the entirety -- of the tested program and checks that it produces an output, and that the produced output is correct.
 ]